oeashmaig/CCM/README.md

 b.
 Sudo $bash script location

 c.
 The bash script runs both python scripts simulatenously, make sure it is properly edited to point to the correct location of the python files

+ Note: After installation, be sure to verify button mappings in the generated controller log